 - When you hover over the column titles, a tooltip appears and explains more about the metrics.

 - Reverse the sorting order from high-low, to low-high by clicking on the “Total” “Average” or “Proficiency” column titles

-Below is a gif showing these features:
+Below is an image outlining these features: